A fast and oblivious matrix compression algorithm for Volterra integral operators

 for all $\alpha$, $\beta \ge 0$ and all $t \ne s$.
 As shown in \cite{Bor2010,Hac2015}, adaptive approximations $k_h \in \cP_{q,q}(\ATh)$ can be constructed for asymptotically smooth kernels, which converge exponentially in $q$ in the farfield.
-As a consequence, the same level of accuracy can be achieved by adaptive approximations as with corresponding uniform approximations.
-In particular, we may assume that the assumptions of \cref{lem:abstract} are satisfied for the same values of $h$, $N$ and $q$.
-Numerical errors stemming from the hierarchical approximation can therefore be assumed negligible. \end{remark}
+As a consequence, the same level of accuracy required in \Cref{lem:abstract} can be achieved by adaptive approximations with much less degrees of freedom than by uniform approximations. \end{remark}

-\begin{remark} It is well-known and not difficult to see that $\operatorname{dim}(\cP_{q,q}(\Th \times \Th)) = \cO(N^2q^2)$ while $\operatorname{dim}(\cP_{q,q}(\ATh)) = \cO(Nq^2)$.
-The adaptive hierarchical approximation thus is \emph{data-sparse} and leads to substantial savings in the memory required for storing the kernel approximation or its matrix respresentation \eqref{eq:algebraic2}; compare to \cref{lem:H2memory} at the end of this section.
+\begin{remark} It is not difficult to see that $\operatorname{dim}(\cP_{q,q}(\Th \times \Th)) = \cO(N^2q^2)$ while $\operatorname{dim}(\cP_{q,q}(\ATh)) = \cO(Nq^2)$.
+The adaptive hierarchical approximation thus is \emph{data-sparse} and leads to substantial savings in the memory required for storing the kernel approximation or its matrix respresentation \eqref{eq:algebraic2}; compare to \Cref{lem:H2memory} at the end of this section.
 In addition, an appropriate reorganisation of the operations required for the matrix-vector product \eqref{eq:algebraic2} leads to a substantial reduction of computational complexity.
 Moreover, the fast evaluation also induces an automatic compression of the history of the data. \end{remark}